George W. Flynn: Important contributions

 At Columbia, Flynn and his group developed new laser spectroscopy experiments to study the redistribution of quantum vibration energy within single molecules and the transfer of energy between colliding molecules.
 In a collaboration with Norman Sutin at Brookhaven National Laboratories, Flynn and Sutin developed laser-based methods for measuring the rates of reaction in solution.
 He also used scanning tunneling microscopy to study self-assembly of molecules at surfaces and other interfaces.

 Awards and honors

-Flynn received the Herbert P. Broida Prize in Chemical Physics (2003) of the American Physical Society, as well as the E. Bright Wilson Award in Spectroscopy and the Irving Langmuir Prize in Chemical Physics of the American Chemical Society.
-He was elected a fellow of the American Academy of Arts and Sciences (1997) and the National Academy of Sciences (2001).
+Flynn was elected a fellow of the American Academy of Arts and Sciences (1997) and the National Academy of Sciences (2001).He received the Herbert P. Broida Prize in Chemical Physics (2003) of the American Physical Society, as well as the E. Bright Wilson Award in Spectroscopy and the Irving Langmuir Prize in Chemical Physics of the American Chemical Society.

 Personal life

 George Flynn married Jean Pieri, who holds a doctorate in nursing education, in 1970; they had two children together.